OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 ================================================================================

 Some CLI commands that accept template files are able to receive the same template via STDIN, thus bypassing the need of a temporary file to hold the template contents.
 This means the file argument is now optional and the OpenNebula CLI will check for STDIN if the file argument is missing.
+The template must have bash symbols like ``$`` escaped, these are used for TEMPLATE references.